 Delta isn’t alone in allowing basic economy flyers to bring carry-on bags.
 But it’s still noteworthy.

 The Atlanta-based airline long offered the least restrictive basic economy fares among the three major U.S. airlines.
 Eventually, American Airlines relented and began allowing carry ons, too.
-United still bans them for basic economy travelers.
+United basic economy still bans them.

 Since I typically only pack in a carry-on bag, it’s important.
 And Delta’s basic economy fares fit the bill.